Your Marketing Stack Is a System. Are You Treating It Like One?

 Leverage Points: Where to Actually Intervene

-| # | Leverage Point (Meadows' Term) | What It Means | The Marketing Reality |
+| # | Leverage Point (Meadows' Term) | What It Means | The Marketing Example |

 |---|---|---|---|

-| 12 | Constants, Parameters, Numbers | The mechanical knobs you turn. | Budgets, CPC bids, headcount, frequency caps. |
+| 12 | Constants, Parameters, Numbers | The knobs you turn: quantities, rates, targets. | Budgets, CPC bids, headcount, email frequency caps. |

-| 11 | Sizes of Buffers / Stocks | The size of the reservoirs that absorb shocks. | Total addressable market, size of the email list, cash reserves. |
+| 11 | Sizes of Buffers / Stocks | The reservoirs that absorb system shocks. | Brand equity, total engaged database size, cash reserves. |

-| 10 | Structure of Material Flows | The physical or logical plumbing. | The tech stack architecture; how a lead technically routes from Facebook to the CRM. |
+| 10 | Structure of Material Flows | The physical or logical plumbing of the system. | The tech stack architecture; how a lead technically routes from Meta to the CRM. |

-| 9 | Lengths of Delays | The lag between action and feedback. | The length of the sales cycle; the delay in attribution windows. |
+| 9 | Lengths of Delays | The lag between an action and its feedback. | The length of the B2B sales cycle; the delay in ad attribution windows. |

-| 8 | Strength of Balancing Loops | How hard the system resists change. | Ad fatigue, market saturation, unsubscribe rates pushing back against volume. |
+| 8 | Strength of Balancing Loops | The Brakes: How hard the system resists change. | Ad fatigue, market saturation, or unsubscribe rates pushing back against volume. |

-| 7 | Strength of Reinforcing Loops | How fast virtuous/vicious cycles compound. | Content virality, product-led network effects, word-of-mouth referral loops. |
+| 7 | Strength of Reinforcing Loops | The Accelerators: How fast cycles compound. | Content virality, product-led network effects, word-of-mouth referral loops. |

-| 6 | Information Flows | Who has access to what data, and when. | Giving the Content team visibility into closed-won revenue, not just pageviews. |
+| 6 | Information Flows | Who has access to what data, and when. | Giving the Content team real-time visibility into closed-won revenue, not just pageviews. |

-| 5 | Rules of the System | Incentives, constraints, and definitions. | How bonuses are structured; the exact criteria that defines an "MQL." |
+| 5 | Rules of the System | Incentives, constraints, and decision protocols. | How compensation bonuses are structured; the exact criteria that defines an "MQL." |

-| 4 | Power of Self-Organization | The ability for the system to evolve its own structure. | The freedom for a team to abandon a dying channel and build a new one without a 6-month executive review. |
+| 4 | Power of Self-Organization | The ability for the system to evolve its own structure. | Allowing "shadow operations" (like a rogue spreadsheet) to dictate new official MarTech requirements. |

-| 3 | Goal of the System | The actual objective the system is optimizing for. | Are we optimizing for pipeline?
+| 3 | Goal of the System | The overarching objective the system optimizes for. | Are we optimizing for pipeline?
 Top-line revenue?
 Profitability?
-Or just "volume of leads"? |
+Or just "lead volume"? |

 | 2 | Mindset / Paradigm | The deeply held belief from which the system arises. | The belief that "Marketing's job is to buy ads" vs. "Marketing's job is to create demand." |